dla-hubs/open-rfc-for-bim/content/getting-started/_index.md

 &nbsp;

-## Before creating an RFC
+## Search on the platform before creating an RFC

-&nbsp; &nbsp; &nbsp; &nbsp; Before starting drafting up a new RFC:

-- **Search if there is already a similar RFC**\
+&nbsp; &nbsp; &nbsp; &nbsp; Before starting drafting up a new RFC, please spend some time to search if there are already similar RFCs.
+You could consider modifying (pull request) the existing one other than starting from scratch.

+&nbsp;

-  If there are already similar RFCs, you could consider modifying (pull request) the existing one other than starting from scratch.
-Even if they are not exactly the same and you decide to create a new RFC, it's good to be aware of the similar ones so that you can acknowledge them by adding links in your RFC.
+&nbsp; &nbsp; &nbsp; &nbsp; Even if they are not exactly the same and you decide to create a new RFC, it's good to be aware of similar ones so that you can acknowledge them by adding links in your RFC.

-- **Reach out to the community and discuss your idea**\
-  This would be a better practice for the community since it would help to develop the RFC ensuring its relevance to the issue it's trying to solve.

 &nbsp;